ryanfortner/pi-bashscripts-files/angry-ip-scanner/README.md

 cd ~
 wget -qO- https://git.io/JtkzQ | bash
 ```
-you can now delete the .deb file the regular way or using this command in terminal: `rm ~/ipscan*.deb`.
+You can now delete the deb file using GUI file browser or using this command in terminal: `rm ~/ipscan*.deb`.

 ### Uninstallation
 ```